-Coronary artery disease (CAD) is an ischemic heart disease that is most commonly caused by atherosclerosis and the subsequent reduction of blood supply to the myocardium, resulting in a mismatch between myocardial oxygen supply and demand.
+Coronary artery disease (CAD) is a condition that is most commonly caused by atherosclerosis and the subsequent reduction in blood supply to the myocardium, resulting in a mismatch between myocardial oxygen supply and demand.
 Acute retrosternal chest pain (angina) is the cardinal symptom of CAD.
 Other symptoms include dyspnea, dizziness, anxiety, and nausea.
-Severe ischemia may lead to myocardial infarction (MI).
-CAD is diagnosed using cardiac stress testing and/or coronary catheterization.
-Management of CAD involves primary and secondary prevention of atherosclerosis (e.g., weight reduction), antianginal treatment (e.g., beta blockers) and, in severe cases, revascularization (e.g., percutaneous transluminal coronary angioplasty).
+Patients with stable CAD may have stable angina or be asymptomatic, while severe ischemia may lead to , including myocardial infarction (MI).
+Stable CAD can be diagnosed using cardiac stress testing, nonstress cardiac imaging, and/or coronary catheterization.
+The management of stable CAD involves secondary prevention of atherosclerosis (e.g., smoking cessation, and treatment of diabetes mellitus, hypertension, and dyslipidemia), antiplatelet agents, (e.g., beta blockers), and, in severe cases, revascularization (e.g., percutaneous transluminal coronary angioplasty).

 - Coronary artery disease (CAD): ischemic heart disease due to narrowing or blockage of coronary arteries, most commonly due to atherosclerosis, resulting in a mismatch between myocardial oxygen supply and demand